Cheburashka

 Cheburashka (Чебурашка), also known as Topple in earlier English translations, is a fictional character created by Soviet writer Eduard Uspensky in his 1965 children's book Gena the Crocodile and His Friends.
-The character subsequently appeared as the protagonist in a series of stop-motion animated films by Roman Kachanov (Soyuzmultfilm studio), the first of which was made in 1969, with songs composed by Vladimir Shainsky.
+The character subsequently appeared as the protagonist in a series of stop-motion animated films directed by Roman Kachanov for Soyuzmultfilm, the first of which was made in 1969, with songs composed by Vladimir Shainsky.

-Story
+Even today Cheburashka is still renowned in the former Soviet Union, and has been called the "Soviet Mickey Mouse" by external observers.
+Although only four short animated films have been produced featuring Cheburashka, he is still a national symbol in the former USSR and Russia, and is famous outside of it.
+One reason for his popularity is the message of his stories, which stress that one's origin is not as important as one's kindness.

+History

-Cheburashka is an iconic Russian classic cartoon character who later became a popular character in Russian jokes (along with his friend, Gena the Crocodile).
+Cheburashka is an iconic Russian cartoon-character who later became a popular figure in Russian jokes (along with his friend, Gena the Crocodile).
 According to the creator of the character, Eduard Uspensky, Cheburashka is an "animal unknown to science", with large monkey-like ears and a body resembling that of a cub, who lives in a tropical forest.
 He accidentally gets into a crate of oranges, eats his fill, and falls asleep.
 The crate is eventually delivered to a grocery store in an unnamed Russian city (hinted to be Moscow), where the rest of the main story unfolds.

-The puzzled store manager finds the creature in the crate when he opens it, and takes him out and sits him on the table.
+The puzzled store manager finds the creature in the crate when he opens it; he takes him out and sits him on the table.
 The creature's paws are numb after staying in the crate for so long, and he tumbles down (чебурахнулся, a Russian colloquialism meaning "tumbled") from the table, onto the chair, and then onto the floor.
 This inspires the store manager to name him Cheburashka.
 Words with this root were archaic in Russian; Uspensky gave them a new lease on life.
-(The Explanatory Dictionary of the Live Great Russian language of Vladimir Dahl gives the meaning of "cheburashka" as another name for the roly-poly toy.)
+The Explanatory Dictionary of the Live Great Russian language (1882) of Vladimir Dahl gives the meaning of "cheburashka" as another name for the roly-poly toy.